kiboschool/tk-future-proof-with-python/src/future-proof-with-python/wrapping-up-final-steps.md

 <aside>

 🎥 **Record a video testimonial**
-We would love to highlight your story to other young Africans just like you✨ [Visit this form](https://forms.gle/umoicNxw6wEMaBKj9) to record and upload answers to a few questions about your experience.
+We would love to highlight your story to other young Africans just like you✨ <a href="https://forms.gle/M4TSBpL6F2kM3Xrh7" target = "_blank">**Visit this form** </a> to record and upload answers to a few questions about your experience.

 </aside>

 <aside>

 🖋️ **Give us permission**
 We love sharing alumni stories on social media, and need your permission to do so.
-Grant us permission by filling out **[this release form](https://bit.ly/3JqSRUS)**
+Grant us permission by filling out **[this release form](https://kibo-school.typeform.com/release-form)**

 </aside>